Daksh-T/Python-CLAs/README.md

 ## Take a Guess
 A fun app that generates a random number between 1-10 and asks you to take a guess!

+## System Resources Viewer
+A small applet to display CPU, RAM and storage usage